Akbar II

 Akbar had little de facto power due to the increasing British influence in India through the East India Company.
 He sent Ram Mohan Roy as an ambassador to Britain and gave him the title of Raja.
 During his regime, in 1835, the East India Company discontinued calling itself subject of the Mughal Emperor and issuing coins in his name.
 The Persian lines in the company's coins to this effect were deleted.

-Akbar II is credited with starting the Hindu–Muslim unity festival Phool Walon Ki Sair.
+Akbar II was credited with starting the Hindu–Muslim unity festival Phool Walon Ki Sair.
 His grave lies next to the dargah of 13th-century Sufi saint Qutbuddin Bakhtiar Kaki at Mehrauli.

 Early life

 Prince Mirza Akbar was born on 22 April 1760 to Emperor Shah Alam II at Mukundpur, Satna, while his father was in exile.
 On 2 May 1781, at the Red Fort, the prince was made Crown prince with the title of Wali Ahd Bahadur, after the death of his elder brother.
 In 1782, he was appointed the viceroy of Delhi until 1799.
-When the Rohilla leader Ghulam Qadir captured Delhi in 1788, the young Prince Mirza Akbar was forced to nautch dance along with other Mughal princes and princesses.
+When the Rohilla leader Ghulam Qadir captured Delhi in 1788, the young Prince Mirza Akbar was forced to nautch dance along with other Mughal princes.
 He witnessed how the members of the imperial Mughal family were humiliated, as well as starved.
 When Shah Jahan IV fled, Mirza Akbar was titular Emperor with the title of Akbar Shah II, and was to remain acting emperor even after the reinstatement of his father Shah Alam II, till January 1789.